 Top Signorello whites include one made from some of California’s oldest Chardonnay vines and a polished Graves-style wine called Seta.
 This style was quite common in Napa in the 1980s but has almost vanished today.

 Stephen Brook is an awarded author and has been a Decanter contributing editor since 1996.
 This article first appeared in Decanter magazine’s April 2018 issue.
-Editing by Laura Seal.
+Editing and update by Laura Seal.

 Silverado Trail wines to try